libcthorne/samlwebcookie/README.md

 # SAML Web Cookie VPN Connect

-### This utility allows you to authenticate using SAML and 2FA and then connect to your using openconnect at the command line on Linux.
+### This utility allows you to authenticate using SAML and 2FA and then connect to your VPN using OpenConnect at the command line on Linux.

 ## Setup